 |Loan Attribute||USDA Business and Industry Loans||SBA (Small Business Administration Loans)|

-|Maximum Loan Size||$10MM||$5MM|
+|Maximum Loan Size||$25 Million||$5 Million|

-|Origination Fees||2%||Not allowed|
+|Origination Fees||2%||Not Allowed|

 |Security of Gurantee||Strong||Often Negotiated|

-|Speed of Government Processing||90 days||Immediate to 2 weeks|
+|Speed of Government Processing||45-90 Days||Immediate to 2 Weeks|

 |Average Default Rate||3%||17%|

-|Prepayment Penalty||Lender determined||Fixed at 5/3/1|
+|Prepayment Penalty||Negotiated||Fixed at 5/3/1|

-|Repayment Terms||Up to 30 years||Maximum of 25 years|
+|Repayment Terms||Maximum of 30 Years||Maximum of 25 Years|

-|Owner Occupancy||No restrictions||Owner required to occupy the property|
+|Owner Occupancy||No Restrictions||Owner Required to Occupy the Property|